coop-deluxe/sm64coopdx/docs/lua/functions-7.md

 ## [voicechat_create_channel](#voicechat_create_channel)

 ### Description
-Creates a new voice channel and returns its ID
+Creates a new voice channel and returns its ID.
+The ID of the default channel is always 0

 ### Lua Example
 `local integerValue = voicechat_create_channel()`